 The best evidence we have is that ASD is a genetic disorder.
 Researchers first recognized genetics as the foundation of ASD in the 1970s.
 Studies on twins showed that monozygotic twins (genetically identical) were more likely to share a diagnosis of ASD than dizygotic (non-identical) twins.
 That is a strong indicator of a genetic relationship to ASD.

 More recently, a large population study, which included over 7,000 pairs of twins, provided further evidence of a genetic link for ASD.
 The authors concluded that,

 Genetic factors underpinning individual differences in autism like traits show considerable overlap with genetic influences on diagnosed ASD.

 The big question that remains is how do these genes affect the brain that leads to ASD.
-Research is moving to examining those gene mutations that increases (or decreases) the risk of developing ASD.
+Research is moving to examine those gene mutations that increase (or decrease) the risk of developing ASD.

 I know that there is a tendency to want to blame something for ASD.
 It’s a hard realization that ASD is related to one’s genes that they pass on to their children.
 But there’s no blame there – it’s how genes randomly combine to form your child.

 What causes autism – exposure to infections and medications during pregnancy